picwell/auto_pr_versioning/README.md

 ## How this will work on the backend
 A commit to master will trigger the following in the pipeline:

-1. Clone your repo down
-2. That directory will be passed to this tool
+1. The repository name (ex: *picwell/auto_pr_versioning*)will be passed to this tool's CodeBuild
-3. This tool will create and push a new tag to your repo based on the label in the corresponding PR
+2. This tool will create and push a new tag to your repo based on the label in the corresponding PR and the current tagged version on **master**

 Additional steps your pipeline could take now, automatically:
 * create a new distribution of your package, and push it to our PyPi